Profile information

 Help

-• Photography & videography – documenting ashram life, nature, yoga programs, and special events (It would be good if volunteers could bring their own camera/drone)
+• Photography & Videography – documenting ashram life, nature, yoga programs, and special events

-• Content creation – capturing authentic moments that share the spirit of the ashram with the world
+• Content Creation – capturing and sharing authentic moments that communicate the atmosphere of the ashram

 🌿 Seasonal Highlight – Mango Orchard (Mid April–July)

-During the vibrant summer mango season, volunteers take part in one of our most joyful activities:
+During the vibrant summer mango season, volunteers may participate in one of the most joyful activities on the campus:

 • Plucking ripe mangoes from our orchard